flow123d/flow123d/doc/design/field_evaluate.md

 ## Cache structure
 1. Every Field<spacedim, Value> has its cache for its values.
-    The logical cache elements have type given by the Value template parameter however as this is inefficient for the Armadillo objects we allocate plain memory and construct the value object over its patches.
+    The logical cache elements have type given by the Value template parameter however as this is inefficient for the Armadillo objects we allocate plain memory and construct the value objects referencing to the allocated memory.
 2. Every Field<> has an array of three instances of the FieldValueCache one for each dimension.
 We should try to make FieldValueCache not templated by the dimension to avoid virtual calls during the read access to the cache.
 3. FieldValueCache is logically a table of N element slots composed of M values for the M local points on the reference element.
 The implementation uses a plain memory or a fixed size array.